 Farther west, the active lifestyle at Edgewater has continued to attracted many since its opening, creating a extensive waiting list.
 So in 2015, WesleyLife announced an intent to serve a greater number of older adults by expanding that community.
-The response was quick, and many of the new apartments are already pre-sold.
+The response was quick, and the majority of the new apartments are already pre-sold.
 To tour the remaining few, call (515) 978-2982.

 Halcyon House - Washington, Iowa

 With the incidence of Alzheimer’s disease expected to increase 40 percent nationally over the next 10 years, Halcyon House in Washington announced plans for a new skilled memory care household to provide licensed 24-hour care and services for people with mid- to late-stage dementia.